 Through my 25 years in classroom and library I’ve used many different lesson plan forms, depending on what the district specified, the principal wanted, the teachers used, or the library director liked.
 I tried all the “best” models for lesson planning, but they all had flaws when planning library lessons.

 The top section of the Library Lesson Planner gives a summary of the classroom topic, why students will benefit from a library visit, and what the Library Lesson is about.
-We use our curriculum matrix to fill out this section, because we’ve already compacted into it the information from the subject area scope and sequence document.
+We use our curriculum matrix to fill out this section, because we’ve already compacted into that the information from the subject area scope and sequence document.

-SECTION 1: DESIRED RESULTS
+LIBRARY LESSON PLANNER – SECTION 1: DESIRED RESULTS

 Next enter any National School Library Standards that are pertinent to the Subject and to our preliminary ideas for the lesson.
 Enter more than can be completed during the actual lesson, and as you work through this section, decide which are imperative and delete those that aren’t.